agostini01/docker-compose-two-django-rest/README.md

 # About

-This projects implements 2 containers.
+This project implements 2 containers.
 The first container (api) provides a rest api to access a local database.
 The other container (web) uses `requests` python library to submit get and post requests to the api container.